The Story (continued)

 Reporter: What's your next step, Nick?

-Nick: ...back to California.
+Nick: ...right back to California.
 We've got to go home and rest up from this vacation.

 Nora: Back to California, uh?